tradle/mycloud/README.md

 #### Explore the API

-Open GraphiQL and play with API.
+Open GraphiQL and play with the API.
 Let's create a url with a sample query (because there's an unresolved issue for when no query is passed):

 ```js
 const url = 'https://example.execute-api.us-east-1.amazonaws.com/dev/tradle/graphql?query=' + encodeURIComponent(`{